Dog-Face-Development/.github/profile/README.md

 <h1 align="center">Hi!/¡Hola!/Hoi!/Salut! 👋, We are <a href="https://github.com/Dog-Face-Development">Dog Face Development Co.</a></h1>

 We have been building open source programs, websites and other projects on Github since **April 25th, 2016**.
 That's when we made our first commit.
-Since then we pushed **over 2.5 million commits**, opened **over 1 million issues**, submitted roughly **650k pull requests** across **4357 repositories**!
+Since then we pushed **over 640 commits**, opened **over 330 issues**, submitted **roughly 70 pull requests** across **15 repositories**!

 ### Contributing to our projects!

-We contribute to the tools we rely on to build and run GitHub, while also maintaining our own open source projects like:
+We contribute to maintaing small projects and tools like:

-- [GitHub CLI](https://github.com/cli/cli) - A command line tool for GitHub
-- [Git Large File Storage](https://github.com/git-lfs/git-lfs) - A git extension for versioning large files
-- [Primer](https://github.com/primer/css) - The GitHub design system
+- [PyWorkout](https://github.com/Dog-Face-Development/PyWorkout) - A minimal CLI to keep you inspired during your workout!
+Easily used and customized, with support for multiple workout plans, different muscle groups and video workouts.
+- [PyAvatar](https://github.com/Dog-Face-Development/PyAvatar) - Easily display all of your creative avatars to keep them consistent across websites.
+- [ProgramVer](https://github.com/Dog-Face-Development/ProgramVer) - An open-source, Python GUI version window to show copyright info and licenses.
+A Python version of Microsoft's 'winver'.
+- [CraftClash](https://github.com/Dog-Face-Development/Craft-Clash) - A game that is a cross of Minecraft and Clash of Clans, written in Python!

 ### Need Help?

-See what's next on our [public roadmap](https://github.com/github/roadmap) and [let us know](https://github.com/github/feedback) if you have any suggestions.
+See how you can contribute by reading our [`CONTRIBUTING`](https://github.com/Dog-Face-Development/.github/blob/main/CONTRIBUTING.md) doc, and make sure you're contributions follow our [`CODE_OF_CONDUCT`](https://github.com/Dog-Face-Development/.github/blob/main/CODE_OF_CONDUCT.md).
+Thnaks for taking the time to contribute!
+Happy open sourcing!